-A studio, practical exercise and lecture program focusing on the principles and practice of planning new and existing neighbourhoods and stressing the integrated nature of the skills and theory used in town planning for these activities.

-At the scale being studied, the course includes civic and land surveys and their analysis; urban and natural environment conservation; social and political issues; energy considerations.
-It also encompasses planning for redevelopment and renewal, housing layout, basic traffic management and street design; subdivision and service layouts

-Case studies of existing and new areas.
-Students carry out the planning activities required to understand and practice the planning of such areas, including the preparation of environmental planning studies.
+A studio, practical exercise and lecture program focusing on the principles and practice of planning new and exciting neighbourhoods and stressing the integrated nature of the skills and theory used in town planning for these activities.
+At the scale being studied, the subject includes civic and land surveys and their analysis; urban and natural environment conservation; social and political issues; energy considerations.
+It also encompasses planning for redevelopment and renewal; housing layout; basic traffic management and street design; subdivision and service layouts.
+Case studies of existing and new areas: Students carry out the planning activities required to understation of environmental planning studies.

-36.214 Development Planning I
+36.214 Development Planning S2 L3T7